OpenGenus/cosmos/guides/installation_guides/rust/linux/README.md

 $ export PATH="$HOME/.cargo/bin:$PATH"
 ```

-## Installing on Windows

-On Windows, go to https://rustup.rs and follow the instructions to download rustup-init.exe.
-Run that and follow the rest of the instructions it gives you.

-The rest of the Windows-specific commands in the book will assume that you are using cmd as your shell.
-If you use a different shell, you may be able to run the same commands that Linux and Mac users do.
-If neither work, consult the documentation for the shell you are using.
-Custom installations

-If you have reasons for preferring not to use rustup.rs, please see the Rust installation page for other options.

 ## Updating

 Once you have Rust installed, updating to the latest version is easy.
 From your shell, run the update script: